CodeYourFuture/curriculum/content/js2/blocks/querying/index.md

 const textarea = document.querySelector("textarea");
 ```

-`document.querySelector` takes a single argument - the string `"textarea"`, which is the CSS selector used to look up the element
+`document.querySelector` takes a single argument - the string `"textarea"`, which is the CSS selector used to look up the element.

 To link this JavaScript file with the html, we can update the `html`👍